-We decided to change our accounting treatment of offering costs to more closely follow certain SEC interpretations.
-Prior to January 1, 2016, offering costs were capitalized as incurred by our Advisers and such costs, up to 1.5% of the gross proceeds, were recorded as a charge to additional paid in capital and a reduction of deferred offering costs.
-Effective January 1, 2016, offering costs are capitalized as deferred offering costs as incurred by us and subsequently amortized to expense over a 12-month period.
+We changed our accounting treatment of offering costs to follow more closely certain SEC interpretations.
+Prior to January 1, 2016, offering costs were capitalized as incurred by our Advisers, and such costs, up to 1.5% of the gross proceeds, were recorded as a charge to additional paid in capital and a reduction of deferred offering costs.
+Effective January 1, 2016, we capitalize offering costs as deferred offering costs as incurred by us and subsequently amortize such costs to expense over a 12-month period.
 Deferred offering costs related to an offering will be fully amortized to expense upon the expiration or earlier termination of an offering.
+We currently expect offering costs to be fully amortized by March 31, 2017, the date of the anticipated Closing.

-As of June 30, 2016, our Advisers have been reimbursed approximately \$9.8 million since inception for offering costs.
-As of June 30, 2016, our Advisers carried a balance of \$1.2 million for offering expenses incurred on our behalf, net of (i) incremental offering expenses incurred by our Advisers on our behalf and (ii) our Reimbursement Payments to our Advisers and any payable balances for reimbursement of offering costs.
+As of September 30, 2016, our Advisers have been reimbursed approximately \$10.2 million since inception for offering costs.
+As of September 30, 2016, our Advisers carried a balance of \$1.2 million for offering expenses incurred on our behalf, net of (i) incremental offering expenses incurred by our Advisers on our behalf and (ii) our Reimbursement Payments to our Advisers and any payable balances for reimbursement of offering costs.